makovalab-psu/great-ape-Y-evolution/alignment/multiple/README.md

 ## contents

+five${C}.unguided.seqFile (for C in 1,2,...,22,X,Y)&mdash;
+Control file for progressiveCactus for the 5-species alignment of chromosome C.
+No phylogenetic tree is specified, so progressiveCactus will assume a star tree (a single root with all leaves connected to it).

 fiveXY.guided.seqFile&mdash;
 Control file for progressiveCactus for the 5-species alignment of chromosomes X and Y. A phylogenetic tree is specified, a root with five branches, each splitting into branches for X and Y.

-fiveY.unguided.seqFile&mdash;
-Control file for progressiveCactus for the 5-species alignment of chromosome Y.
-No phylogenetic tree is specified, so progressiveCactus will assume a star-tree (a single root with all leaves connected to it).

 maf_blocks_to_subset_base_counts.py&mdash;
 Read alignments in maf format and, conceptually, partition blocks by the set of